Setting access permissions

 note

-Coro displays the sensitive data types that match those selected in the Recommended data types section on the Monitoring tab.
+Coro displays sections matching the selected data types in the Monitoring tab.

 image info